cmungall/nlx-pl/README.md

 mix in programmatic features, plus whatever rules you like, defined in prolog.

+Other useful binary predicates:

+ * located_in/2
+ * species/2

 ## Transforming Nlx to OWL

 The primary purpose of this codebase is to provide a "reason-able"